 Sprinkle pot roast with salt and pepper.

-Place onions, carrots, and celery in slow cooker; place roast over the vegetables.
+Place onions in slow cooker; place roast over the onions.

 Add bay leaf, vinegar, and water.

-Cover and cook on low for 7 to 9 hours or until the roast is tender.
-About 30 minutes before done, cook cabbage wedges in boiling salted water until just tender.
+Cover and cook on low for 5 to 7 hours or until the roast is tender.
+About 30 minutes before done, cook carrots, celery, and cabbage wedges in boiling salted water until just tender.
 Remove meat and switch to high setting.

-Add cooked cabbage wedges to the liquids in crockpot; cover and cook on high for about 15 to 25 minutes or until cabbage is done.
+Add cooked carrot, celery, and cabbage wedges to the liquids in crockpot; cover and cook on high for about 15 to 25 minutes or until vegetables are done.